 If pregnancy occurs while using Skyla, remove Skyla because leaving it in place may increase the risk of spontaneous abortion and preterm labor.
 Removal of Skyla or probing of the uterus may also result in spontaneous abortion.
 In the event of an intrauterine pregnancy with Skyla, consider the following:

 In patients becoming pregnant with an IUS in place, septic abortion––with septicemia, septic shock, and death––may occur.

 Continuation of pregnancy

 If a woman becomes pregnant with Skyla in place and if Skyla cannot be removed or the woman chooses not to have it removed, warn her that failure to remove Skyla increases the risk of miscarriage, sepsis, premature labor and premature delivery.
-Follow her pregnancy closely and advise her to report immediately any symptom that suggests complication of the pregnancy.
+Follow her pregnancy closely and advise her to report immediately any symptom that suggests complications of the pregnancy.

 Evaluate women for ectopic pregnancy if they become pregnant with Skyla in place because the likelihood of a pregnancy being ectopic is increased with Skyla.
-Approximately half of pregnancies that occur with Skyla in place are likely to be ectopic.
-Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed periods or if an amenorrheic woman starts bleeding.
+Approximately one-half of pregnancies that occur with Skyla in place are likely to be ectopic.
+Also consider the possibility of ectopic pregnancy in the case of lower abdominal pain, especially in association with missed menses or if an amenorrheic woman starts bleeding.

 The incidence of ectopic pregnancy in clinical trials with Skyla, which excluded women with a history of ectopic pregnancy, was approximately 0.1% per year.
 The risk of ectopic pregnancy in women who have a history of ectopic pregnancy and use Skyla is unknown.
 Women with a previous history of ectopic pregnancy, tubal surgery or pelvic infection carry a higher risk of ectopic pregnancy.
 Ectopic pregnancy may result in loss of fertility.